 How to position yourself: Position your body so that you can fully submerge into the ice bath.
 Ideally, you want to get your entire body up to your neck submerged in the water in order to reap the full benefits of blood vessel constriction.

-Time: The best time to take an ice bath is directly after a workout.
+Time: The best time to take an ice bath is directly after a workout, but you can use it at any time.
 After about an hour or so, many of the inflammatory, physiological responses would have already started or finished by this time.

 Breathing: Perhaps the most important aspect of taking an ice bath is breathing.
 It is a central part of the Wim Hof Method, and when he coaches people to breathe properly, he states that “to oxygenate the body, you must keep calm and endure the shock of the cold water.”